jeferal/Pong-FPGA/README.txt

 VGA.vhd is the main entity that has all the connections of the components.
-Pins assignations are already made in this file.
+Pin assignations are already made in this file.